Fixing Up Walls Before Painting: Repairing Damaged Plaster the Right Way

 Paint

 Choose a premium latex or acrylic paint.
-These provide great coverage in fewer coats and a durable, washable finish.
-For plaster walls, a primer-sealer followed by two coats of paint is typically needed.
-An eggshell or satin sheen is ideal for most rooms.
-Flat paint hides imperfections well but stains easily.
-Glossy paint is too shiny for plaster.
+These offer strong coverage and a washable, durable finish.
+For plaster walls, start with a primer-sealer, then apply two coats of paint.
+Eggshell or satin finishes suit most rooms; flat hides imperfections but stains easily, while gloss tends to be too shiny for plaster.

-Use a brush to paint edges and corners, then roll the walls.
-A 2- to 3-inch angled sash brush is versatile.
-For rolling, choose a 3/8-inch nap roller cover for smooth plaster and a 1/2-inch nap for textured.
-Load the roller fully for the first coat.
+Use a 2–3 inch angled sash brush for edges and corners, then roll the larger areas.
+Opt for a 3/8-inch nap roller for smooth plaster and 1/2-inch for textured walls.

-A paint shield protects doorways and floors.
-Canvas drop cloths absorb drips better than plastic.
+Use a paint shield for tight areas and canvas drop cloths to protect floors.
+Canvas absorbs drips better than plastic.

 Ventilation

-Keep windows open and use fans for good airflow and to minimize fumes.
+Keep windows open and use fans to maintain airflow and reduce fumes while painting.

 Final Thoughts